 Under the guidance of the Title VI Civil Rights Program, the LEP policy was developed, then approved and adopted by the Board of Directors in 2012.
+It is currently under revision and will be available in June 2021.

 LEP Data